THE CHANCE TO FLY

 But when Nat’s family moves from California to New Jersey, Nat stumbles upon auditions for a kids’ production of Wicked, one of her favorite musicals ever!
 And she gets into the ensemble!
 The other cast members are super cool and inclusive (well, most of them)— especially Malik, the male lead and cutest boy Nat’s ever seen.
 But when things go awry a week before opening night, will Nat be able to cast her fears and insecurities aside and “Defy Gravity” in every sense of the song title?

-It's been an Amazon Bestseller, #1 New Release, and Editor's Pick; and was named an Amazon Best Book of the Year.
+THE CHANCE TO FLY has been an Amazon Bestseller, #1 New Release, and Editor's Pick; and was named an Amazon Best Book of the Year.
 It was also a Chicago Public Library's Best Kids Fiction Book of 2021, a PARENTS' Best Children's Books 2021 Winner, and a Bank Street College of Education Best Children's Book of the Year.
 The National Education Association selected it as a featured title for Read Across America, and it has been featured on The Today Show, Good Morning America, The Tamron Hall Show, Parents Magazine, The Associated Press, New York Live, Broadway World, Broadway.com, Broadway Profiles with Tamsen Fadal, Kirkus Reviews Magazine, Story Monsters Ink Magazine, The Week Jr. Magazine, and Lollipop Theater Network.

 "A story both fine and also uplifting—in both senses of the word, moral and physical!"